-For years, the National Hockey League (NHL) pushed aside the risks and long-term consequences of head injuries its players received while playing.
-It is well documented now that concussions and other traumatic head injuries increase the risk of permanent brain damage including the early onset of dementia, Alzheimer’s and other short and long term memory deficits.
+For years, the National Hockey League (NHL) pushed aside questions about the risks and long-term consequences of head injuries to their players.
+It is well documented now that concussions and other traumatic head injuries increase the risk of permanent brain damage including the early onset of dementia, Alzheimer’s, chronic traumatic encephalopathy (CTE), and other short- and long-term memory deficits.

 Long-Term Impact and Similar Lawsuits

-The long-term impact on the quality of a professional NHL players life after they retire hinges upon the care and treatment they have access to.
-A similar lawsuit related to concussions and retired NFL players ultimately reached over 4500 former NFL players and reached a settlement of over $875 million.
+The long-term impact on the quality of a professional NHL player’s life after he retires hinges upon the care and treatment he can access.
+A similar lawsuit related to concussions included over 4500 former NFL players and reached a settlement of over $875 million.

 Who is eligible to make a claim?

-Former/Retired NHL players who have suffered head injuries during their careers and their families may be eligible.
-It is best to speak with an attorney about the specifics of your particular case and any concerns you may have.
-Call today for a free, confidential evaluation (888) 845-9696
+Former/retired NHL players who have suffered head injuries (TBI, stroke, paralysis, migraines, dizziness, etc) during their careers may be eligible.
+If the player died because of these injuries, his family may be eligible.
+It is best to speak with an attorney about the specifics of your case and determine if you are eligible to join an NHL concussion lawsuit.
+Call today for a free, confidential, no-obligation evaluation: 888.845.9696